 Maintenance and Production

-Maintenance and production volunteers meet on Tuesdays from 10 a.m. until approximately 2 or 3 p.m.
-There are informal training programs given as needed and additional meeting times may be required to discuss design strategies.
+Maintenance and production volunteers generally meet on Tuesdays from 10 a.m. until approximately 2 or 3 p.m.
+There are informal training programs given as needed and additional meeting times may be necessary.